undeadwanderer/undead-userscripts/derpibooru-forum-filter/README.md

                     (plaintext code is enclosed in quotes in Opera but turned out not to be in FF)).
 0.93:               Bugfix for the sidebar and Notifications
                     (the script didn't filter a thread if the last poster was anonymous).
-0.92:               Added Main page sidebar support [might be redundant because 'nsfw' seems to be filtered by default in the sidebar,
+0.92:               Added Main page sidebar support [might be redundant because 'nsfw' seems to be filtered by default
-                    might be useful for future keyword additions though].
+                    in the sidebar,might be useful for future keyword additions though].
 0.91:               Reworked the replacement function to remove redundant lines from the 'notifications page' part of the code.
 0.9:                Added Notifications page support.
 0.82:               Testing Notifications page support.